OFS/opae-sdk/doc/src/ase_userguide/ase_userguide.md

 ### Recommendations ###

 1. The ASE ```ccip_logger.sv``` module logs CCI-P events for designs that use the CCI-P protocol.
-This module allows you to compare transactions and traffic flow through the various CCI-P interfaces.
+This module allows you to compare transactions and traffic flow through the CCI-P interfaces.

 .. note::
 ```
-Use different file name for each instantiation of the of the ``ccip_logger``.
+Use a different file name for each instantiation of the of the ``ccip_logger``.
 ```

 ![ASE CCI-P Logger Reuse](ccip_logger_reuse_rev1.PNG "ASE CCI-P Logger Reuse")